reubendb/MFC/README.md

 [Aptitude](https://wiki.debian.org/Aptitude) (Debian-like) | `sudo apt install tar wget make cmake gcc g++ python3 openmpi-*  python python-dev python3-dev libopenmpi-dev`
 [Homebrew](https://brew.sh/) (macOS)                       | `brew install wget make python open-mpi make cmake gcc`

-The following commands fetch and build MFC and its required dependencies?
-The dependencies are built to the `dependencies/build/` folder within your MFC installation.
+The following commands fetch and build MFC and its required dependencies.
+The dependencies are built to the `dependencies/build/` directory within your MFC installation.
 This should have no impact on your local installation(s) of these packages.

 ```